canvasxyz/okra/README.md

 ## Usage

-The internal Zig structs are documented in [API.md](API.md) and the NodeJS bindings are documented in [node-api/README.md](./node-api/).
+The internal Zig structs are documented in [API.md](API.md).
+You may also prefer to use [NodeJS bindings](https://github.com/canvasxyz/okra-js/tree/main/packages/okra-node) in the JavaScript monorepo.

 ## Design

-okra is a Prolly Tree whose leaves are key/value entries sorted lexicographically by key.
+Okra is a Prolly Tree whose leaves are key/value entries sorted lexicographically by key.
 It has three crucial properties:

 1. deterministic: two trees have the same root hash if and only if they comprise the same set of leaf entries, independent of insertion order
 2. pseudorandom: the number of children per node varies, but the expected degree is a constant and can be configured by the user